Epikest/nutopia/rules.md

 6) Do not advertise, advertising is a cheap way to get to the top, please don't do so on this server!
 This goes for discord links as well as YouTube links.

-7) Do not bring bots in without permission.
-Please ask first.

-8) Do NOT ask to be a staff member on the discord!
+7) Do NOT ask to be a staff member!
 We will instantly decline and we won't be happy with you!

-9) Do not impersonate anyone!
+8) Do not impersonate anyone!

-10) Do not spam the chat!
+9) Do not spam the chat!

-11) Do not send duplicate messages, this is spam and not acceptable.
+10) Do not send duplicate messages, this is spam and not acceptable.

-12) Do not mention @everyone for no reason.
+11) Do not mention @everyone for no reason.
 That's why it's disabled.

-13) When you change your nickname, you agree to these terms:
+12) When you change your nickname, you agree to these terms:
-- a) I am able to remove your nickname and remove your permissions to change them at any time.
+- a) The nickname and your ability to set it can be revoked at any time.
 - b) The nickname is family-friendly.

-14) Absolutely no NSFW outside of #mature-chatroom.
+13) Absolutely no NSFW.
 Instant, permanent ban.